camaraproject/ConnectivityInsights/README.md

 * Note: Please be aware that the project will have frequent updates to the main branch.
 There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
 For example, changes may be reverted before a release is created. **For best results, use the latest available release**.

-*  **The latest public release of connectivity insights is [r1.2](https://github.com/camaraproject/ConnectivityInsights/tree/r1.2) with the following API definitions:**
+*  **[r1.2](https://github.com/camaraproject/ConnectivityInsights/tree/r1.2) is the first public release of connectivity insights with the following API definitions:**

     *  **Connectivity Insights API v0.4.0**
     [[View it on ReDoc]](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/ConnectivityInsights/r1.2/code/API_definitions/connectivity-insights.yaml&nocors)